Anjalmaraskole/Tic-Tac-Toe/README.md

 This Tic Tac Toe application provides a sleek, responsive gaming experience with visual feedback and animations.
 The game features a clean user interface with a gradient background, animated elements, and celebratory effects when a player wins.

 📋 Features
-Interactive Game Board: A responsive 3x3 grid that dynamically updates as players take turns placing X's and O's.
+Interactive Game Board: A responsive 3x3 grid dynamically updates as players take turns placing X's and O's.

 Player Turn Tracking: Displays the current player (X or O) at the top of the screen.